What is Revenue Churn?

-But net revenue churn expands upon the gross revenue churn by factoring in how well a company can increase the revenue contributed per customer.
+But net churn expands upon the gross churn by factoring in how well a company can increase the revenue contributed per customer.

 A negative net revenue churn occurs when a company’s expansion revenue exceeds the churned MRR from customer cancellations and downgrades.

-Thus, a negative MRR churn rate is a positive signal, as it implies that the expansion revenue from existing customers offset the churned revenue entirely (and more).
+Thus, a negative MRR churn rate is a positive signal, as it implies that the expansion revenue from existing customers offsets the churned revenue entirely (and more).

 We’ll now move to a modeling exercise, which you can access by filling out the form below.